 Perhaps upon graduation, or maybe on your wedding day,

 Being the last caterpillar in his class to receive his wings causes poor Rainbow’s classmates to tease him.
-He dreams of having beautiful colors and flying with his friends.
+He dreams of being beautiful colors and flying with his friends.
 But his mom tells him to be patient and look for things that only a caterpillar can do.
-Follow Rainbow along on this adventure in Rainbow’s Promise.
+Follow along with Rainbow on his adventure in Rainbow’s Promise.

 It seemed that Amanda was always in competition with Sandy.
 To make matters worse, Sandy was her best friend.
 Just once, Amanda would like to take first place to Sandy for something, anything!
 The new school year had just started and Amanda had a new teacher, Miss Turner.
 This was Miss Turner’s first year of teaching, so she didn’t know anything about her class; she didn’t know that Sandy always won everything!
 Maybe this could be the year that Amanda finally won something!
 Her hopes were dashed, though, when her new teacher called for a test on the first day of school!
 Who gives a test on the first day of school?